papa-torb/adtruth/README.md

 ---

+## Ad Fraud Detection for Small Businesses

+Detect click fraud, bot traffic, and fake conversions from Google Ads, Facebook Ads, Instagram, and TikTok.
+AdTruth is a free, open-source ad fraud detection tool that helps small businesses identify which advertising platforms waste their budget on fraudulent traffic.

-You're spending $3,000/month on paid traffic.
+You're spending $3,000/month on paid ads.
 Conversion rate: 5%.

 **30% of those clicks might be fake.**

-Not obvious bots—AI-powered fraud that mimics human behavior perfectly.
+Not obvious bots—AI-powered ad fraud that mimics human behavior perfectly.
 Natural mouse movement.
 Human-like scrolling.
 They visit your page, bounce after 8 seconds.
 You just paid $2.50 for nothing.

-Enterprise fraud tools (ClickCease, CHEQ, TrafficGuard) cost thousands per month.
+Enterprise fraud detection tools (ClickCease, CHEQ, TrafficGuard) cost thousands per month.

-We built AdTruth to give small businesses the same visibility, completely free.
-See which platforms waste your budget on bots.
-Shift spending to real customers.
+We built AdTruth to give small businesses the same ad fraud visibility, completely free.
+Detect bot traffic and fraudulent clicks across all your advertising platforms.
+See which channels waste your budget on fake traffic and shift spending to real customers.

 ---

-## The Reality of Ad Fraud
+## The Reality of Ad Fraud and Click Fraud

 <table>
 <tr>